NiclasDimitriadis/TraversableQueue/README.md

 #### the traverser object
 - centerpiece of the `traverse_content` method templates
 - has to be `constexpr`
-- has to be callable with a first argument of type `TraverseStateType`, a second of type `ContentType&` and an optional second argument of the users choosing (more arguments can obviously be passed if the second argument is a sum type)
+- has to be callable with a first argument of type `TraverseStateType`, a second of type `ContentType&` and an optional third argument of the users choosing (more arguments can obviously be passed if the second argument is a sum type)
+- `TraverseStateType` is provided by the user via the choice of `traveser`
 - has to return `std::tuple<TraverseStateType, bool, bool>`
 - when iterating over content, `TraverseStateType` is returned during every iteration and passed to `traverser` in the next, thus tranferring state across iterations
 - `traverser` may change the queue's content via its second argument